Core i9-7920X vs Ryzen 9 PRO 6950H

 So, is Ryzen 9 PRO 6950H better than Core i9-7920X?

 Yes.
-Ryzen 9 PRO 6950H is the better overall CPU here.
-You are getting a 20.9% average FPS lead across 50 shared CPU game tests in our data, 1.2% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Ryzen 9 PRO 6950H is the better all-around CPU here.
+It gives you a 20.9% average FPS lead across 50 shared CPU game tests in our data, 1.2% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 9 PRO 6950H is the better pick here.
+If gaming is the priority, Ryzen 9 PRO 6950H is the better pick.
 According to our tests, it delivers 20.9% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 9 PRO 6950H is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 9 PRO 6950H is the stronger fit.
 You are getting 1.2% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 9 PRO 6950H is the smarter buy by a wide margin for a fresh build.
-Ryzen 9 PRO 6950H is at an unclear MSRP at unclear MSRP versus $1,199 MSRP, and it gives you a 20.9% average FPS lead across 50 shared CPU game tests in our data.
-Core i9-7920X only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2017 platform.
-Even with 100.0% better value on paper (19.6 vs 0.0 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on LGA2066.
+Ryzen 9 PRO 6950H is still the much better call for a fresh build.
+Ryzen 9 PRO 6950H comes in at an unclear MSRP at unclear MSRP versus $1,199 MSRP, and it still gives you a 20.9% average FPS lead across 50 shared CPU game tests in our data.
+Core i9-7920X only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2017 platform.
+Even with 100.0% better value on paper (19.6 vs 0.0 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on LGA2066.

 Which one is more future-proof for 2026 and beyond?